Hindu denominations: Number of adherents

 There are no census data available on demographic history or trends for the traditions within Hinduism.

 Estimates vary on the relative number of adherents in the different traditions of Hinduism.
 According to a 2020 estimate by The World Religion Database (WRD), hosted at Boston University’s Institute on Culture, Religion and World Affairs (CURA), the Vaishnavism tradition is the largest group with about 399 million Hindus, followed by Shaivism with 385 million Hindus, Shaktism with 305 million Hindus and other traditions including Neo-Hinduism and Reform Hinduism with 25 million Hindus.
 In contrast, according to Jones and Ryan, Shaivism is the largest tradition of Hinduism.

 Shaivism and Shaktism traditions are difficult to separate, as many Shaiva Hindus revere the goddess Shakti regularly.
-The denominations of Hinduism, states Julius J. Lipner, are unlike those found in major religions of the world, because Hindu denominations are fuzzy with individuals revering gods and goddesses polycentrically, with many Shaiva and Vaishnava adherents recognizing Sri (Lakshmi), Parvati, Saraswati and other aspects of the goddess Devi.
-Similarly, Shakta Hindus revere Shiva and goddesses such as Parvati (such as Durga, Radha, Sita and others) and Saraswati important in Shaiva and Vaishnava traditions.
+The denominations of Hinduism, states Julius J. Lipner, are unlike those found in major religions of the world, because Hindu denominations are fuzzy with individuals revering gods and goddesses polycentrically, with many Shaiva and Vaishnava adherents recognizing Sri (Lakshmi), Parvati, Saraswati, and other aspects of the goddess Devi.
+Similarly, Shakta Hindus revere Shiva and goddesses such as Parvati (such as Durga, Radha, Sita, and others) and Saraswati, who are important in Shaiva and Vaishnava traditions.

 Main denominations

 Vaishnavism

 Vaishnavism focuses on Vishnu or one of his avatars, such as his form as a human, lion, or boar.

-Vaishnavism is a devotional stream of Hinduism, which worships the god Vishnu as the Supreme Lord (Svayam Bhagavan).
-As well as Vishnu himself, followers of the denomination also worship Vishnu's ten incarnations (the Dashavatara).
-The two most-worshipped incarnations of Vishnu are Krishna (especially within Krishnaism as the Supreme) and Rama, whose stories are told in the Mahabharata and the Ramayana, respectively.
-The adherents of this sect are generally non-ascetic, monastic and devoted to meditative practice and ecstatic chanting.
+Vaishnavism is a devotional stream of Hinduism that worships the god Vishnu as the Supreme Lord (Svayam Bhagavan).
+In addition to Vishnu, adherents worship Vishnu's ten incarnations (i.e., the Dashavatara).
+The two most-worshipped incarnations of Vishnu are Krishna—especially within Krishnaism—and Rama, whose stories are told in the Mahabharata and the Ramayana, respectively.
+The adherents of Vaishnavism are generally non-ascetic, monastic, and devoted to meditative practice and ecstatic chanting.
 Vaishnavism is characterised by diverse adherence to a number of saints, temples, and scriptures.

-Among Historical Vishnuism are known the Bhagavatism, Pancharatra, and Vaikhanasa traditions.
+Among historical Vishnuism are the Bhagavata, Pancharatra, and Vaikhanasa traditions.

-The major living Vaishnava sampradayas include:
+The major extant Vaishnava sampradayas include: